Syosset Central School District: General Information

 6386 students were enrolled in Syosset schools for the 2014-2015 school year.
+The student body was 48% female and 52% male; as of 2024, it was 46.9% White, 45% Asian and 4.9% Hispanic.
 The district specializes in the arts with well recognized programs in art, voice, cooking, dance, theatre, band, orchestra, and photography.
-Syosset schools participate in county and state programs for voice and art..
+Syosset schools participate in county and state programs for voice and art.

 The Syosset Central School District has an intensive mandatory foreign language program with kindergarten Russian, 1st grade Chinese, grade 2-4 Italian, Spanish, or French, and grade 5 Latin.
-In middle school (grades 6-8) students choose from Spanish, Italian, French or Chinese.
-In high school (grades 9-12) students stick with their first language (Italian, French, or Spanish) and can take an additional language, including Japanese, Chinese, Russian, or American Sign Language.
+In middle school (grades 6-8) students choose from Spanish, Italian, French, Chinese or Korean.
+Syosset has gradually added languages to reflect the cultural backgrounds of students; for example, the large student populations of Italian, Chinese, Korean and Russian Jewish backgrounds can study the languages corresponding with their heritage.
+In high school (grades 9-12) students stick with their first language (Italian, French, Spanish, Korean, or Chinese) and can take an additional language, including Japanese, Russian, Latin, or American Sign Language.

 First Lady Hillary Clinton visited Village Elementary School in 1999.